sandromancuso/cleancoders_openchat/APIs.md

 **Running the app: mvn build exec:java**

+## TODO

+- Remove FollowAPI, FolloweesAPI, WallAPI,
+- TimelineAPI (return all posts from all users)

 Here is a list of the APIs that need to be implemented by OpenChat.

 ## Register New User